skitsanos/foxx-builder/README.md

 - {YOUR_HOSTNAME} - the hostname where ArangoDb is running
 - {YOUR_ENDPOINT} - endpoint where your flex services are mounted

-Also please refer to [Exposing Foxx to the browser](https://www.arangodb.com/docs/stable/foxx-guides-browser.html) on ArangoDB documentation web site.
+Also please refer to [Exposing Foxx to the browser](https://www.arangodb.com/docs/stable/foxx-guides-browser.html) on ArangoDB documentation website.